pthom/hello_imgui/src/hello_imgui/doc_api.md

     //     By default,
     //       - On Emscripten, `ManualRender::Render()` will return immediately to avoid blocking the main thread.
     //       - On other platforms, it will sleep
     //  2.
-If initialized with `RunnerParams`, a copy of the `RunnerParams` will be made
+If initialized with `RunnerParams`, a reference to the user's `RunnerParams` is kept
     //     (which can be accessed with `HelloImGui::GetRunnerParams()`).

     // Initializes the rendering with the full customizable `RunnerParams`.
     // This will initialize the platform backend (SDL, Glfw, etc.) and the rendering backend (OpenGL, Vulkan, etc.).
-    // A distinct copy of `RunnerParams` is stored internally. void SetupFromRunnerParams(const RunnerParams& runnerParams);
+    // A reference to the user's `RunnerParams` is kept internally (similar to HelloImGui::Run). void SetupFromRunnerParams(RunnerParams& runnerParams);

     // Initializes the rendering with `SimpleRunnerParams`.
     // This will initialize the platform backend (SDL, Glfw, etc.) and the rendering backend (OpenGL, Vulkan, etc.).